it-innovation/sam/doc/base.rst

 Invocations
 -----------

-.. function:: live(?Object, ?Invocation)
+.. function:: liveMethod(?Object, ?Invocation, ?Method)

-   It is possible for `Object` to be invoked in the context `Invocation`.
+   It is possible for `Object.Method` to be invoked in the context `Invocation`.

 .. function:: isInvocation(?Invocation)